How to Secure Venture Capital – A Series

 David Blumberg, Founder and Managing Partner, Blumberg Capital

-Five years later, the Six Ts continue to guide our investment decisions and we thought now was the time to revisit them with a fresh eye with 2021 being a year of economic rebound.
+Five years later, the Six Ts of securing venture capital continue to guide our investment decisions and we thought now was the time to revisit them with a fresh eye with 2021 being a year of economic rebound.
 Throughout the next several weeks, we’ll be sharing deeper insights on each ‘T’ to help guide entrepreneurs in how to secure venture capital through the new reality, which may be volatile, but will certainly be virtual.
 When combined, the insights will arm entrepreneurs with a full toolkit of advice that will help them secure VC funding.

-In preparation for and during the pitch, entrepreneurs need to create and tell a compelling story.
+In preparation for and during the pitch to investors, entrepreneurs need to create and tell a compelling story.
 The narrative should be structured in a way that addresses the Six Ts in a logical order while being comprehensive and memorable.
 This should generally start with the theme, which is the problem you are setting out to solve.
 Most often, the problem statement will fall into one of three categories:

 - Improving on an existing technology or incremental improvement: A general rule of thumb is that a 10x improvement is necessary to displace incumbents, get customers to change vendors and gain market share.
 It is a fact that vendor relationships are subject to inertia and require an important catalyst to effect change.
 The catalyst could be significant improvements in efficiency, throughput, quality, service or value.

 A proven method for challenger startups to demonstrate credibility when presenting to investors is through compelling client testimonials.
 In this context, quality of the testimonial is more important than the quantity.
 Referrals and references from a few well-selected, highly influential customers can lead to a cascade of business development leads.